bongloy/omise.js/README.md

     // The TOKEN_ID can be found in `response.id`.
   } else {
     // Error: display an error message.
 Note that `response.message` contains
     // a preformatted error message.
-Also note that `response.code` will be
-    // "invalid_card" in case of validation error on the card.

     // Example Error displaying
     alert(response.code+": "+response.message);